NatNight99/english-for-designers/02_first_impression/index.md

 Beside my love for wildlife and cats of all kind, I got really interested in European mythology.
 All those beutiful wonders of rather brutal mother nature mixed with Greek heroes and monsters surely made an impact on me.

 I got accepted into Art High school for graphic design and animation.
 It was a mixed experience.
 On one hand, I’ve learned a lot about programs and how to be critiqued by other people.
-On the other hand, I soon became artistically burned out and I have felt like this for years now.
+On the other hand, I soon became artistically burned out.
 Does it mean I have stopped doing artwork?
 No, but I did lose something on the way.
 But hey, that’s what being an "adult" means!
 The most important thing is that I have not given up yet.
 Not after all those secrifices.

 But anyway!
 I keep on drawing.
 I can do traditional art, I love colored pencils and markers!
 And I also have a history of drawing with my ballpoint pen in classes, oh how shameful of me...
 I can also do digital art, sculpting (with clay or in software).
 My main subjects are mostly making character designs, creating fanstastical creatures, illustrations or storyboards.